 Don’t forget to review the renewal requirements section.

-The Florida Resident Access Grant (FRAG) supports Florida students attending a non-profit, Florida private college.
+The Florida Effective Access to Student Education (EASE) supports Florida students attending a non-profit, Florida private college.
 This award is made to full time students, with enrollment of at least 12 credit hours each semester.
 The award is not contingent upon either academic achievement or financial need.
 During the 2023-24 academic year, the anticipated Florida EASE Grant is $3,500.

 The Florida Student Assistance Grant (FSAG) is awarded by Eckerd College to full time students who demonstrate financial need.
 This scholarship ranges from $200 to $2,600 per academic year and is limited based on annual state allocations.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for the Florida Student Assistance Grant.
 Priority is given to students who file before our February 1st priority deadline.

 Most Qualified Tuition Plans, also known as 529 Plans, are operated by state governments and pay an average of a state college’s tuition and required fees.
 Eckerd College is an eligible institution for the Florida Pre-Paid Tuition Program.
 If you have a pre-paid plan through another state, contact your plan administrator to determine the portability of this benefit.